joshbegley/nyt-latest/README.md

 `Corrections that appeared in print on Thursday, Jan.
 5, 2023.`\
 https://nytimes.com/2023/01/04/pageoneplus/corrections-jan-5-2023.html?searchResultPosition=3

-**8 People, Including 5 Children, Are Found Fatally Shot at Utah Home, Police Say**\
+**Family of 8, Including 5 Children, Found Shot to Death in Utah Home, Police Say**\
 `The Police Department in Enoch City, Utah, said officers had responded to the home for a welfare check on Wednesday.
 The authorities said they did not believe that any suspects were at large.`\
 https://nytimes.com/2023/01/04/us/enoch-utah-shooting-dead.html?searchResultPosition=4